 The American Embassy School, New Delhi where Suzannah taught for three years also valued inclusion.
-Whilst there, Suzannah helped build awareness of the different needs of the students and classrooms were set up to meet those needs.
+Whilst there, Suzannah helped build awareness of the different needs of the students and to ensure that the classrooms were set up to meet those needs.
 She feels inspired by her students every day, and wants to ensure that all children can develop academically, socially, emotionally, physically and creatively.

 Outside of school, Suzannah loves to travel with her family and is a keen scuba diver.
 She is also a climate change facilitator for an NGO in Singapore, and hopes to inspire more conversations about how we can make a difference to our world.